 Sherrilyn Kenyon

-At 20, Sherri was devastated when her brother Buddy died.
-She is severely dyslexic, but even as a child, she knew she wanted to be a writer.
-Her first recognition for writing came when she won a contest in third grade with an essay about her mother for Mother's Day.
-At seven, she wrote and illustrated her first novel, a horror story about a girl who kills her brothers.
-At 14, she made her first professional sale and continued to write for school newspapers, yearbooks, local papers, and magazines throughout high school.
+Despite being severely dyslexic, Sherri had a passion for writing from a young age.
+In kindergarten, she expressed her dream of becoming a writer and a mother.
+Her first recognition for writing came when she won a contest in third grade with an essay about her mother.
+By age 7, she wrote and illustrated her first novel, a horror story.
+At 14, she made her first professional sale and continued contributing to school newspapers, yearbooks, local papers, and magazines throughout high school.

-Sherri graduated with an interdisciplinary major combining Medieval History and language with Classical Studies.
-She had enough credits to earn minors in Philosophy, Psychology, and French, and obtained a certificate in Medieval Studies.
+Kenyon graduated with an interdisciplinary major combining Medieval History and language with Classical Studies.
+Her academic journey included minors in Philosophy, Psychology, and French, as well as a certificate in Medieval Studies.

 Are you sure you want to delete this?